Inheritance tax planning in uncertain times

 Flexible lifetime inheritance tax planning

-Your clients may feel more comfortable at present with a form of IHT planning that can be changed if their circumstances alter.
-The normal expenditure out of income exemption is worth considering if your clients have excess income not required to maintain their normal standard of living.
+You may feel more comfortable at present with a form of IHT planning that can be changed if your circumstances alter.
+The normal expenditure out of income exemption is worth considering if you have excess income not required to maintain their normal standard of living.
 Gifts must be made on a regular basis but can -and should- be stopped if income levels fall to an extent that the exemption can no longer be claimed.

 Gifts of second homes

-If clients with adult children have holiday homes they might like to consider transferring the home to the children or to a trust for their benefit.
+If you have adult children and have holiday homes you might like to consider transferring the home to the children or to a trust for their benefit.
 This would achieve an IHT saving after seven years.
-The parents would have to pay a market rent for their future occupation of the house but this could be used to pay outgoings, so ensuring that their income position is relatively unaffected.
+As parents you would have to pay a market rent for their future occupation of the house but this could be used to pay outgoings, so ensuring that their income position is relatively unaffected.

 Maximising reliefs

-If clients own business assets which are unlikely to qualify for IHT relief, perhaps because the business is classified by HMRC as being an investment company, further action could be considered.
+If you own business assets which are unlikely to qualify for IHT relief, perhaps because the business is classified by HMRC as being an investment company, further action could be considered.

 Asset value freezing for investment companies